San Francisco Centre: Expansion

-Decline
+Decline and closure

 In June 2023, Westfield and Brookfield announced that, due to plunging post-pandemic sales, occupancy and foot traffic at the mall, they would stop making loan payments and cede the property to their lenders.
 The Century Theatres multiplex closed on June 15, 2023.
 In July 2023, the Westfield branding was removed from the mall, which was renamed San Francisco Centre.
 Nordstrom closed on August 27, 2023, leaving Bloomingdale's as the only anchor store, at which point the mall's occupancy level had fallen to 55%.
 Mayor London Breed suggested that the mall could be redeveloped for another use, such as a soccer stadium, while others suggested it be used as food halls, pickleball courts, and animal shelters.

 In September 2023, the owners of the American Eagle store filed a lawsuit claiming mall management had failed to "maintain the Common Areas at the mall which has poisoned public opinion" about safety.

 In October 2023, Gregg Williams, the principal receiver of Trident Pacific (a receivership firm), was appointed by a judge to take possession, custody, and control of the mall.

 By November 2023, and into early 2024, many stores had begun to close at the mall.
-This includes LEGO, two-level Adidas, Hollister, Aldo, Madewell and sister chain J.Crew, and Lucky Brand.
+This included LEGO, two-level Adidas, Hollister, Aldo, Madewell and sister chain J.Crew, and Lucky Brand.
 The mall's occupancy level fell to only 25%, and its valuation had plunged 75% from its 2016 level of $1.2 billion to only $290 million.

-On February 29, 2024, San Francisco Centre was renamed Emporium Centre San Francisco, then in October, eight months after announcing the new name, management reverted back to the original San Francisco Centre name.
+On February 29, 2024, San Francisco Centre was renamed Emporium Centre San Francisco, then in October, eight months after announcing the new name, management reverted to the original San Francisco Centre name.

 Throughout 2024, more stores continued to close as a result of decline, this time L'Occitane, Sephora, American Eagle, and Ted Baker.
 When American Eagle closed, with over three years remaining on its lease, it sued the mall's receivers, alleging that the building was not being maintained, leading to vermin and crime problems within the mall.
 The receiver threatened to countersue the store for breaking its lease.
 AE had already sued Westfield the previous year, alleging they had allowed the mall to decay as well.
 A foreclosure auction was scheduled for November 14.
 In January 2025, the mall's Michael Kors store closed.
 Seven more stores closed in early April 2025, including luxury watch stores Rolex, Bucherer, Panerai and IWC Schaffhausen, as well as Sunglass Hut, Kate Spade and Coach.